wsoula/wsoula.github.io/_posts/2020-04-14-nmap-ip-lookup.md

 up for a free account with maxmind so you can use `geoipupdate` and `geoiplookup <ip>`.
-I could not get this to work and it looks like it only returns the country while this website requires no setup and returns the state which made the region obvious when the stat was Virginia.
+I could not get this to work and it looks like it only returns the country while this website requires no setup and returns the state which made the region obvious when the state was Virginia.

 https://www.ultratools.com/tools/geoIpResult